Supabets

 Supabets is a South African sports betting and online gaming company that operates retail betting outlets and online platforms.
-It offers sports wagering, online casino games, and virtual gaming products and is regarded as one of South Africa’s prominent licensed betting operators.
+It offers sports wagering, online casino games, and virtual gaming products.

 History

 Supabets became established as a licensed betting operator in South Africa following the formalisation of gambling regulations under the National Gambling Act, with its licences published in the Government Gazette.

-In 2017, the company’s competitive environment was underscored when Phumelela Gaming and Leisure Limited, a major player in the sector, launched a R284 million rights offer to bolster its market share in a landscape where Supabets was a leading rival.
+In 2017, Phumelela Gaming and Leisure Limited launched a R284 million rights offer.

 By 2021, Supabets was part of initiatives to enhance local retail betting outlets, contributing to upgrades aimed at boosting community engagement in regulated gambling areas.

-Operations and Services

-Supabets operates across retail and digital channels, offering: